 Pic by 丈（たけ） (NSFW)

 Saint Seiya Omega just started.
 Though on the internet, intense discussion about it started as soon as it was announced.
 It’s simple, Saint Seiya is one of the best shounen ever, and one of the most popular anime ever.
 I’m writing this as I am simply amazed by the massive amount of butthurt about it, internationally.
 “You’re ruining my childhood, Cloths doesn’t look like that, why don’t they have Pandora Boxes, are they magical girls now, using a jewel to transform, this is only in order to sell more toys to kids etc etc etc”.
 These are the most prominent reactions.
 I’m amazed at how people gunned down the show while it haven’t even started.
-At the same time I am moved because it made me realize how much Saint Seiya is loved worldwide.
+At the same time it’s nice because it made me see how much Saint Seiya is loved worldwide.
 I think it’s the first time I see a show so much discussed on every forum I go to, in every language.
 To be honest I’m happy to have a Saint Seiya show with character design by Umakoshi Yoshihiko.
 I always thought his design would look great with Saint Seiya ever since I saw his design in Gokinjo Monogatari or more recently Casshern Sins.